What Is a Mesothelioma Misdiagnosis?

 Bronchitis and Chest Infections

-Bronchitis and chest infections also share many of the same symptoms as early-stage pleural mesothelioma.
+Bronchitis and chest infections have many of the same symptoms as early-stage pleural mesothelioma.

 Symptoms shared by all three conditions include: